salarmehr/cosmopolitan/readme.md

 Changes
 =======
+* v0.5
+  - Main class is renamed from Intl to Cosmo

+* v0.4
+  - Addling flag method to return the emoji flag of the locale
+  - Making the input of country, language, direction, currency optional.

 * v0.3
   - Adding `unit` localiser method
   - Adding `direction` method to detect the direction of language (rtl or ltr)